adamgreenough/ava/docs/README.md

 The main thing the license asks is that you keep the MIT license text and copyright notice with the software.

 Also worth knowing: the MIT license comes with a standard “no warranty” clause.
 Ava is provided as-is, so you’re responsible for how you deploy and run it.
-As with all open source software, there's no guarantees that it's fit-for-purpose or impenetrably secure.
+There's no guarantees that it's fit-for-purpose or impenetrably secure.
+Standard open-source stuff.
 ## Contributing

 Ava is still fairly early and moving quickly, so I’m not looking for pull requests or additional contributors just yet.